clsandoval/clsandoval.github.io/_pages/about.md

   - /about.html
 ---

-Get in touch
+About me
 ------
-Email me at clsandoval@up.edu.ph
+Currently an undergraduate student studying computer science at the University of the Philippines Diliman